 An excellent outcrop located along Touchet River Road North, some 13 miles north of Touchet, WA exposes two sets of clastic dikes.
 The older set contains silt, displays crisp vertical sheeting, and intrudes silt-pebble diamicts that are oxidized and contain abundant soil features consistent with their age (>35 ka).
 Dikes of the younger set contain coarse black sand, are crudely-sheeted or unsheeted, and intrude deformed slackwater rhythmites deposited by the Missoula floods (18-14 ka).

 The outcrop is located near the Plucker Historical Marker pullout.
 Professor Nick Zentner and I visited this exposure in June 2021 to do some filming (see "Clastic dikes w/ Skye Cooley - Nick From the Field #31" on YouTube).
 The mid-day lighting was atrocious and I forgot what I was supposed to say.
-So I figured I'd explain things with a figure, below.
+So I figured I'd explain things with a figure.
 Still a draft version.

 Some important takeaways:

 a.)
 Dike fills reflect the character of the host sediment available to opening fractures.
 Silt fills the dikes in the older, silty diamicts.
 Coarse sand fills the dikes in the younger Touchet Bed rhythmites.
 Not sure if the diamicts contain downhill flow indicators.
 They don't look like backflood rhythmites to me.
 More like locally-derived stuff swept from hillslopes onto the valley floor.
-Ask what he thinks about Pat about it.
+Ask Pat what he thinks about it.

 b.)
 There are two generations of clastic dikes preserved here.
 They are separated by a prominent erosional surface with some relief on it.
 The erosional contact is quite complex at the centimeter scale.
 Make things simple: Divide the outcrop into older and younger deposits at the unconformity.
 Get your eyeballs up close and follow that erosional surface across the outcrop - important details in there.